Code of Ethics

-- SOLICIT ADVERTISING, SPECIAL FAVORS OR SPONSORSHIPS AT PRESS EVENTS.
+4. DO NOT SOLICIT ADVERTISING, SPECIAL FAVORS OR SPONSORSHIPS AT PRESS EVENTS.
 "Press" means news and editorial coverage.
 Any discussions concerning advertising or other form of financial gain should always be with a business representative and never at any type of press event.

-- ASK, CAJOLE OR WHINE TO BE INCLUDED ON PRESS TRIPS.
-It's the manufacturer's prerogative as to whom, when and where to invite.
-If, however, you suspect an invitation was sent but misplaced or misdirected, or your outlet was overlooked, you can certainly direct a polite and confidential inquiry to the communications team.
+5. DO NOT ASK, CAJOLE, OR COMPLAIN TO BE INCLUDED ON PRESS TRIPS.
+It's the manufacturer's prerogative as to whom, when, and where to invite.
+If, however, you suspect an invitation was sent but misplaced or misdirected, or your outlet was overlooked, you may direct a polite and confidential inquiry to the communications team.
 Accept their response graciously and professionally.
 If you accept an invitation to attend a launch, honor that commitment and adhere to the automaker's program.
-If you have an emergency that prevents you from attending, let the manufacturer or its representatives know.
+If you have an emergency that prevents you from attending, let the manufacturer or its representatives know as soon as possible.

-- THREATEN (OR IMPLY) THAT POSITIVE COVERAGE RESTS ON BEING INVITED TO PRESS EVENTS, ACCESS TO VEHICLES OR FINANCIAL GAIN.
+6. DO NOT THREATEN (OR IMPLY) THAT POSITIVE COVERAGE RESTS ON BEING INVITED TO PRESS EVENTS, ACCESS TO VEHICLES OR FINANCIAL GAIN.
 Auto manufacturers have their own policies and limits as to who gets certain vehicles, including when and where.
-Pointing out, however, that you can't write about a vehicle you haven't tested is not the same as the aforementioned examples of editorial extortion.
-If you want advertising consideration, wait until AFTER the event to contact the public relations or communications personnel for a referral to the appropriate department.
+Politely pointing out that you can't write about a vehicle you haven't tested is not the same as the threat of editorial extortion.
+If you are seeking advertising consideration, wait until after the event to contact the public relations or communications personnel for a referral to the appropriate department.

 The golden rule, "Do Unto Others As You Would Have Them Do Unto You," is an effective code.
 Apply it to all matters related to TAWA events and members, test vehicles, media trips and relationships with the manufacturers' representatives.